seamapi/url-search-params-serializer/README.md

   to dot-path format and then serializes the values as above, e.g., `{ foo: 'a', bar: { baz: 'b', fizz: [1, 2] } }` serializes to `foo=a&bar.baz=b&bar.fizz=1&bar.fizz=2`.
+- Serialization of keys containing a `.` is not supported and will throw an `UnserializableParamError`.
 - Serialization of nested arrays or objects nested inside arrays is not supported and will throw an `UnserializableParamError`.
 - Serialization of functions or other objects is